 - Combats fleas during all life stages

-- Easily adjustable for most cat breeds
+- Easily adjustable for most cat and dog breeds

-- Works safely because it’s plant-based.
+- Works safely because it’s plant-based

 - Minimal side effects